brotherhoodMonk/gyan/rct.md

 Render method in react creates the node tree from react component and updates this tree in response to the change in the data model.
 Each times it undergoes the data changes react creates a new virtual Dom representatuion of user interface.

 The virtual DOM is an in-memory representation of the real DOM.
 The Virtual DOM is an abstraction of the HTML DOM.
 It is lightweight and detached from the browser-specific implementation details.
  Since the DOM itself was already an abstraction, the virtual DOM is, in fact, an abstraction of an abstraction.

+ n React world, the term “virtual DOM” is usually associated with React elements since they are the objects representing the user interface.
+React, however, also uses internal objects called “fibers” to hold additional information about the component tree.
+ They may also be considered a part of “virtual DOM” implementation in React.

+Fiber is the new reconciliation engine in React 16.
+Its main goal is to enable incremental rendering of the virtual DOM.
+Read more.

 By comparing changes between a virtual DOM and the real DOM USING DIFFING PROCESS, rendering engines can more efficiently determine what actually needs to be updated.
 This avoids unnecessary redrawing of DOM nodes as only elements that have